jpthiele/dealii-Wiki/Electromagnetic-problem-(Maxwell's-equations).md

 * [There is a topic](https://groups.google.com/d/msg/dealii/8SbZ04qLwdQ/UReeEYmUFsAJ) by Ce Qin with his source to solve time-harmonic Maxwell equation with complex coefficients using Nedelec elements on a rectangular mesh.
 * Related topic to [Computing the curl of a solution vector field obtained from Nedelec elements](https://groups.google.com/d/msg/dealii/iWrNRAH8b6o/GHmCs2oLmtUJ) by David Fernández
 * [Topic by](https://groups.google.com/d/msg/dealii/xpW2-h326Bs/5Nhj9TzHKlgJ) Simon Schernthanner with some useful references.
 * There is a  detailed report on [Nedelec elements](http://www.dealii.org/reports/nedelec/nedelec.pdf) (by Anna Schneebeli, University of Basel, Switzerland).
+* [It was reported](http://library.seg.org/doi/abs/10.1190/geo2015-0013.1) in 2015 by Grayver and Kolev to use deal.ii to implement a large-scale 3D geoelectromagnetic modeling using parallel adaptive high-order finite element method.
+They use Nedelec elements to solve time-harmonic Maxwell equation (so it is a Helmholtz equation), displacement currents were neglected because they are irrelevant at frequencies of interest.
+It is was shown that h-refinement with higher p-order (p=3) is beneficial to low-p-order for larger models as compared using (CPU time)/error ratio.

 ### Possible extensions